Anirudh-RV/ImageAnnotation/README.md

 // TODO:
 3. Maintain SignIn throughout the Session / till SignOut

+  a.
+Maintaining signin through cookies

-NOTE : Use MongoDB for checking and Go API for connection, check JWT for authentication Make sure the data transfer is secure and is done, how it is supposed to be done.
+NOTE : Use JWT token and hash passwords when deploying actual website NOTE : Use MongoDB for checking and Go API for connection, check JWT for authentication NOTE : Make sure the data transfer is secure and is done, how it is supposed to be done.
 NOTE : Can try encryption, but during later phases of the project NOTE : Can try login through Facebook, Google

 1. Both requirement 9,10 together, need to make sign in consistent and restrict direct access

 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement : 10
+to accomplish requirement : 10 (COMPLETE)

 10. Restrict direct access to routes